SATURDAY, JUNE 17, 7:30

 Julian studied with Almita Vamos and Hye-Sun Lee at the Music Institute of Chicago Academy.
 He is currently pursuing a Bachelor of Music degree with Miriam Fried at the New England Conservatory.

-This is Julian's second season at Pierce Hill Performing Arts.
+This is Julian's third season at Pierce Hill Performing Arts.

 Violist Tabitha Rhee is a gifted young violist currently pursuing a Masters of Music degree at the Juilliard School where she studies with Misha Amory and Roger Tapping as a proud recipient of the Kovner Fellowship.

 Ms. Rhee was born in New York City and raised in Wisconsin, commuting weekly to study at the Music Institute of Chicago Academy with Almita and Roland Vamos.
 During her pre-college years, she enjoyed her time as an active member of the Milwaukee Youth Symphony Orchestra as Concertmaster and Principal Violist.
 Following high school, she continued her studies at Juilliard as a Kovner Fellow, where she received her Bachelor of Music degree under the tutelage of Misha Amory and Heidi Castleman.